rmathew1992/olinjs-2/README.md

 #olin.js #2 — express & mongo

 We'll be covering the basics of Express and MongoDB (through Mongoose).
-We'll need to install Mongo with the following on ubuntu
+Install MongoDB with the following commands on Ubuntu:

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv 7F0CEB10;